 On-The-Go Alerting will help you register your COG.
 You can also visit the following two FEMA websites for additional information on IPAWS and registering a COG: http://www.fema.gov/emergency/ipaws/alerting_authorities.shtm and http://www.fema.gov/emergency/ipaws/.

 We provide email and phone support as well as training materials.

 We will consider suggestions for new features if we feel that they have universal appeal and utility.
 Please send your suggestions to email@example.com

 Yes.
-We would be happy to provide references regarding the On-The-Go Alerting app and service as well as general business references.
+We would be happy to provide references regarding the On-The-Go Alerting application as well as general business references.
 Please contact Kirby Rice, Program Manager at Kirby.Rice@otgalerting.com.